gandraa/okteto-demo/README.md

 - kubectl (oc) installed and configured to communicate with your cluster.
 - okteto CLI

-Due to blacklisting dockerhub.io in Open Shift cluster, two docker images are mandatory and should be imported in the local registry:
+Two docker images are mandatory and should be presented/downloaded in the container registry:

 - okteto/golang
 - okteto/bin